ambroiseodt/tsim/README.md

 - `tsim/datasets`: Contains the functions to load datasets and perform the labeling procedure;
 - `tsim/models/`: Contains all the functions to train diverse ensembles with the $\mathcal{T}$-similarity

-## Coming soon
-> [!WARNING]
-> The code is still in development and we will add the following components very soon:
-- Visualization of ECE for softmax and $\mathcal{T}$-similarity (Figure 5)
-- Self-training algorithms
-- Extended requirements.txt

 ## License
 This project is licensed under the MIT License.